 Phishing scams – These are a cyber criminal’s attempt to gain access to personal information like usernames, passwords, and credit card information by claiming to be a trustworthy source.

-Cyber criminals are sending out mass emails claiming to be from the Center for Disease Control (CDC) or World Health Organization (WHO).
-According to the Global Investigative Operations Center victims received emails from scammers posing as WHO with an attached document supposedly holding the latest information regarding the Coronavirus.
+Cyber criminals send out mass emails claiming to be from reputable organizations.
+According to the Global Investigative Operations Center, victims receive emails from scammers posing as a real organization with an attached document supposedly holding important information.
 Once victims open the attachment, various types of malware infect their system, or the victim is asked to enter their email login credentials to access the information resulting in harvested login credentials.

 Advice: Never open attachments or links from unknown sources.
 The only documents that do not have the ability to carry malware and viruses are text (txt) documents.
 If you receive an unexpected email from a seemingly reputable source with an attachment, check the sources website for more information or contact them to double check before clicking any links or attachments.

-Another scheme utilizing Coronavirus as a catalyst for scamming consumers, are social engineering tactics– a deliberate means of manipulation and deception, exploiting human emotion for personal gain– thieves set up on social media seeking donations related to the Coronavirus.
+social engineering tactics– a deliberate means of manipulation and deception, exploiting human emotion for personal gain– thieves set up on social media seeking donations.
 Scammers take advantage of people’s charitable spirit to make a profit.

 The third fraud deals with non-delivery scams.
-Scammers advertise in-demand supplies that consumers want to prevent/protect against the Coronavirus.
-Some examples of products seen include: medical masks, gloves, disinfectant, etc. The scammers demand upfront payments or deposits, then take the payment and never complete delivery of the product.
+Scammers advertise in-demand supplies that consumers want.
+Some examples of products seen in 2020 include: medical masks, gloves, disinfectant, etc. The scammers demand upfront payments or deposits, then take the payment and never complete delivery of the product.